AntoineMau/rainfall/README.md

 Each level folders contains these files:

 - `flag` : Password for the next level
+- `source` : file that translate binary to be understandable
+- `walkthrough` : file that include different steps of the test solution
-- `Ressources/README.md` : How to find the password
+- `Ressources/` : Everything we need to prove our results

 ## Plus info